Eversense E3 Continuous Glucose Monitor Gains FDA Approval, Offers Extended Wear-Time

 Editor’s Note: This is a breaking news story and will continue to be updated as more information becomes available.

 On Friday, February 11, 2022, Senseonics announced the FDA approval of its Eversense E3 continuous glucose monitor (CGM), which patients can wear for six months.
-It is the world’s first and only continuous glucose monitor that accurately tracks patients’ glucose levels for this amount of time using a single sensor.
+It is the world’s first and only continuous glucose monitor that accurately tracks patients’ blood glucose levels for this amount of time using a single sensor.

 The CGM prioritizes accuracy and wear-time.
 It should be available to patients in the United States through Ascensia Diabetes Care (Senseonic’s global commercial partner) as soon as the second quarter of 2022.

 The E3 is designed for patients 18 years of age and older.
 Though it is a continuous glucose monitor, patients should keep a blood glucose monitor on hand with the E3 (and other CGMs) for A blood sugar calibration first requires a finger prick for the user to test their blood.
 Once the blood glucose (BG) value appears on the meter, patients should enter the same number into the calibration functionality of their continuous glucose monitor (CGM) transmitter or app with the same number to improve the accuracy of their blood sugar readings.calibration purposes.
 The E3 will require only one calibration per day.
-Blood sugar calibration typically improves the accuracy of glucose level tracking with a continuous glucose monitor among patients with diabetes, especially when users feel differently than their levels are reading.
+Blood sugar calibration typically improves the accuracy of blood glucose level tracking with a continuous glucose monitor among patients with diabetes, especially when users feel differently than their levels are reading.

 In a PROMISE study (clinical trial), which was delayed one year because of COVID-19, the third generation sensor demonstrated a mean absolute relative difference (MARD) of 8.5 percent.
 MARD scores identify the accuracy of a CGM.
 As of 2020, MARD scores of 10 percent or lower are considered ideal for CGMs.